This is the website of the author Deal Rasmussen.

 Then the bulk of the book explores the many philosophical implications of that, for our conceptions of science, truth, causality, absolutes, and other applications.

-NEW BOOK NOW AVAILABLE: Causality in a World of Random Actions (2019)
+BOOK DESCRIPTION, Causality in a World of Random Actions (2019)

 This book describes a second methodology used by science for handling random events, other than with statistics and probabilities.
 Then the book elaborates how causality fits into this methodology.